Footprints in the Sand

 It’s named the Emerald Coast for its clear, emerald-green water, but this part of Florida’s upper Gulf shoreline could just as well be called the “Sugar Coast” for its soft, sugar-white sands.

-You will find free beach access along Okaloosa Island and Destin with tin-roofed picnic shelters and boardwalks stretching across swooping dunes.
+You'll find free beach access along Okaloosa Island and Destin with tin-roofed picnic shelters and boardwalks stretching across swooping dunes.
 In Destin, Henderson Beach State Park offers campgrounds, a playground and a nature trail.

 Between Okaloosa Island and Destin, the surreal sweep of dunescape known as Gulf Island National Seashore has limited public access and parking, but makes for a breathtaking drive.